 To protect application data from unauthorized access, Oracle E-Business Suite integrated SOA Gateway enforces the security rules through subject authentication and authorization:

-To authenticate users who request Oracle E-Business Suite Web services, request messages must be checked based on the selected authentication type:
+To authenticate users who request Oracle E-Business Suite services, request messages must be checked based on the selected authentication type:

-The SOAP messages must be authenticated using UsernameToken or SAML Token based security.
+The SOAP messages must be authenticated using the UsernameToken or SAML Token based security.
 The identified authentication information is embedded in the

 wsse:security Web Security headers.

 To authorize users on specific services or operations, the access permissions must be explicitly given to the users through security grants.
-Multiple organization access control (MOAC) security rule is also implemented for authorizing interface execution related to multiple organizations.
+Multiple organization access control (MOAC) security rule is also implemented for authorizing interface access related to multiple organizations.

 Service Invocation Framework (SIF) leverages Oracle Workflow Java Business Event System (JBES) and a seeded Java rule function to invoke services within Oracle E-Business Suite.

-It provides an infrastructure allowing developers to interact with Web services through WSDL descriptions.
+It provides an infrastructure allowing developers to interact with services through WSDL descriptions.
 For detailed implementation information, see Implementing Service Invocation Framework.

-Oracle E-Business Suite Integrated SOA Gateway employs essential components that enable service integration at design time and run time, and ease the service management throughout the entire service deployment life cycle.
+Oracle E-Business Suite Integrated SOA Gateway employs essential components that enable service integration at design time and runtime, and ease the service management throughout the entire service deployment life cycle.

 Service Provider is the primary engine enabling the Oracle E-Business Suite services.
 It is the engine that performs the actual service generation and deployment behind the scene for both SOAP and REST services.

-In SOAP-based service enablement, it leverages Oracle SOA Suite and Oracle Applications Adapter (also called Oracle E-Business Suite Adapter) for provisioning standard Web services for business integration.
+In SOAP-based service enablement, it leverages Oracle SOA Suite and Oracle Applications Adapter (also called Oracle E-Business Suite Adapter) for provisioning standard web services for business integration.